-As president, he tried to maintain peace between pro-slavery and anti-slavery groups within the government, but tensions only escalated.
-In 1860, after the election of Abraham Lincoln was elected to succeed Buchanan, South Carolina seceded and the Confederate States of America was soon established.
+As president, Buchanan tried to maintain peace between pro-slavery and anti-slavery groups within the government, but tensions only escalated.
+In 1860, after Abraham Lincoln was elected to succeed Buchanan, South Carolina seceded, and the Confederate States of America was soon established.
 In April 1861, a month after Buchanan left office, the Civil War began.

 Learn more about Buchanan from WhiteHouse.gov